ZekunF08/codingskills/README.md

 1. [barcodesA.csv](input/barcodesA.csv) - Product barcodes provided by supplier for company A
 1. [barcodesB.csv](input/barcodesB.csv) - Product barcodes provided by supplier for company B
 1. [result_output.csv](output/result_output.csv) - The correct results based on the above sample data

-### Deliverables.
-- Application should be able to accept above data as csv files from input folder and must produce a merged catalog as a csv file in output folder.
-- Proving your code works via unit testing is highly encouraged.
-- Spend as little or as much time as you like ⌚
-- The code you produce can be in any language ⭐
-- The output of the efforts ❗ must be committed back into a Public Repo in Github and the URL shared back for review.
-- Document instructions on how to install and run your solution in the README.